 Zoom, video conferencing have been in popular demand by everyone in the times of lock down for working from home professionals.
 So what went wrong?
 Why do we need alternatives to Zoom?

-After becoming the impromptu for video conferencing, people started to face problems on Zoom, they never had.
-For public meetings on Zoom, Zoom-bombing.
+After becoming the impromptu option for video conferencing, people started to face problems on Zoom, they never did before.
+For public meetings on Zoom, Zoom-bombing became is very common where few spam bots join the room and share obscene content on their screen.
 Beside Zoom bombing, privacy was a concern as well along with the security of the application.
 And with National Cyber Security Agency caution on the vulnerability of it, we need to look for alternatives available in the market.
+Spam attacks are also common in open Jitsi meetings and to prevent such attacks, we suggest to lock the room and share the link only to known group of friends.

 Most open source alternatives can be hosted on your own server, which gives the more control on the data and privacy of users, but requires the knowledge of technical how-to for the setup and maintenance of the service.